 At the core, though, the two are essentially the same, including the old web interface, the lacking feature set, and the familiar odd impression that it could use some love.
 Nothing is exciting about the DIR-X5460.

-But the router does have enough to get into the realm of my recommendation, albeit with some reservation.
+But the router does have enough to get into the realm of my recommendation, albeit with some reservations.

 The bottom line is if you’re looking for a frill-free Wi-Fi 6 router for a small or medium who that only needs a single broadcaster, this latest D-Link will get the job done.
 You can even call it a good buy considering its relatively friendly sub-$250 price tag — as long as you don’t count on its mesh-readiness notion.